kiancn/CallbackMethod/README.md

                                                         // array of Class type objects that mirrors the
                                                         // parameter list of the sought after method.

-Now, if a method was to take this MeRef as a parameter type, it might look exactly like this:
+Now, if a method was to take this MeRef as a parameter type, it's parameter list might look exactly like this:

     void someMethod(MeRef<Integer,String> aMethodToProcess){ ... content ... }